zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 | Strawberry          | 40                  | 20                  | 60                  | Strawberry          | 41                  | 19                  | 60                  | Strawberry          | 42                  | 18                  | 60                  |
 | Total               | 200                 | 100                 | 300                 | Total               | 200                 | 100                 | 300                 | Total               | 200                 | 100                 | 300                 |

+Ho:The same proportion of strawberry ice cream is sold in both locations<br>
+Ha: In the East location a higher proportion of chocolate ice cream is sold than in the West location.<br>

 Ho: Location and the flavors of ice cream sold are not related.<br>
 Ha: Location and the flavors of ice cream sold are related.<br>